 It's OK to release a shiny new card or feature.
 Still, it just won't have the reach without prioritising the customer journey.
 If anywhere, this is something old banks looking to expand and take advantage of digital systems should keep in mind.
 Without good support functions and a consistent brand voice, neither fintech nor old traditional banks can.

-We help challenger fintechs navigate the product adoption curve and transition from start up to established player and capture market share.
-Get in touch to speak with one of our CX experts today.
+We help challenger fintechs navigate the product adoption curve and transition from start up to established player.